open-component-model/ocm/docs/reference/ocm/controller/uninstall.md

 ---
-title: "controller uninstall"
+title: "ocm controller uninstall &mdash; Uninstalls The Ocm-Controller And All Of Its Dependencies"
 url: "/docs/cli-reference/controller/uninstall/"
 sidebar:
   collapsed: true
 ---

-## ocm controller uninstall &mdash; Uninstalls The Ocm-Controller And All Of Its Dependencies

 ### Synopsis